dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 3. **Connect to your data platform** &mdash; When using dbt Cloud, you can [connect to your data platform](/docs/cloud/connect-data-platform/about-connections) directly in the UI.
    - Each environment is roughly equivalent to an entry in your `profiles.yml` file.
 This means you don't need a `profiles.yml` file in your project.

-4. **Development tools** &mdash; Set up your development workspace with the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) or [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) to edit and develop your dbt code in your tool of choice.
+4. **Development tools** &mdash; Set up your development workspace with the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) (command line interface or code editor) or [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) (browser-based) to build, test, run, and version control your dbt code in your tool of choice.
+   - If you've installed dbt Core previously, the [dbt Cloud CLI installation doc](/docs/cloud/cloud-cli-installation?install=pip#install-dbt-cloud-cli) has more information on how to install the dbt Cloud CLI, create aliases, or uninstall dbt Core for a smooth transition.

 ### Additional configuration
 Explore these additional configurations to optimize your developer setup further: